RossBencina/Fractorp/docs/tutorial/01-boxed-function-pointers.cpp.md

 }
 ```

-Which outputs:
+>[Output 2]:
 > ```
-> @OUTPUT-2:
->
 > hello world!
 > hello world!
 > goodbye world!
 > ```

 Typing the box name twice for each `bp` call is error-prone.
 Let's define
 a function to invoke the box's proc:

 ```c++